kberov/jhthorsen.github.com/perl/_posts/2014-03-09-mojolicious-on-digitalocean.markdown

 ---
 layout: post
-title: "How I deploy #Mojolicious apps on @DigitalOcean"
+title: "How to deploy #Mojolicious apps on @DigitalOcean"
 tag: perl
 category: Programming
 ---